BenValcour/newclassroom-takehome-project-pytest/README.md

 - The service does not respond with client errors status code (400) when a request is sent with invalid or missing required fields.
 - For countByCountry the service will count users that do not have a 'nat' property.
 May not be an issue, as expected behavior is not defined for this case.

+### Comment on features

+- For security reasons, the countPasswordComplexity action should probably not be reporting passwords in the results.
+It might be of more value to report the complexity as the 'name' property, and the 'value' property as the frequency of complexity value occurring in the users array.
+This would provide users with a sorted summary of how complex the passwords are for the given users array.
+It would also be consistent with other service actionType behaviors.

 ## How to run

 Tests were developed on a Windows 10 platform.
+VS Code was used as the IDE.
 It is suggested you use same.
 To run the tests:

 1. clone the repo
 2. install the following python modules and versions